-In a mixing bowl combine egg yolks, sugar, and cornstarch.
+In a mixing bowl combine egg yolks, sugar, salt, and flour/cornstarch.
 Whisk until light and foamy.
 Set aside

 Once almost half the mixture has been added, the eggs should have been tempered.
 Now, pour the egg mixture back into the saucepan with the remaining milk to continue cooking.

 Place the saucepan back on low heat and continue to cook stirring constantly.
 The mixture will slowly start to thicken.
 Continue to cook on low until the custard is thick and coats the back of your spoon.Pro tip - This has to be cooked slowly on low heat with constant stirring or the mixture will curdle.
 You will notice the big bubbles start to disappear as the mixture thickens.